 Recommended previous knowledge

-10 credits with MEK3300 - Viscous Flow and Turbulence (discontinued).
+- 10 credits overlap with MEK3300 – Viscous Flow and Turbulence (discontinued).

 Examination support material